davidtseymour/personal_productivity_system/README.md

 ## Notes
 - `.env` and local data artifacts are ignored via `.gitignore`.
 - This is a personal productivity project; the UI and schema are evolving.

-## License
-Add a license if/when you want this to be reusable by others.